Table of Content

 - Delegated purchases, where the customer sets predefined rules and the agent executes later.

 Although still in its early stages, AP2 seeks to provide shared standards for consent, fraud prevention, and dispute resolution, enabling interoperability across cards, bank transfers, and emerging digital assets.
 This delegated mode is especially significant: it marks the point where agents can transact independently, executing purchases later based on pre-set mandates or even negotiating with other agents.
-In effect, AP2 lays the foundation for autonomous, agent-to-agent commerce beyond today’s real-time, user-driven transactions.
+In effect, AP2 points toward a future of more autonomous, agent-to-agent commerce beyond today’s primarily real-time, user-driven transactions.

 The Future of E-Commerce in an Agentic World

-CP and AP2 are not just about enabling checkout in chat interfaces, they lay the foundation for a new commerce model where agents become embedded in everyday life.
+ACP and AP2 go beyond checkout in chat interfaces and point toward a broader commerce model in which agents may become more deeply embedded in everyday purchasing workflows.
 Each participant in the ecosystem benefits: merchants reach high-intent buyers while continuing to run on their existing infrastructure, AI agents embed commerce directly into their applications without becoming merchants of record, and payment providers expand transaction volume by securely processing agentic payments.

 On top of this foundation, commerce begins to extend far beyond typing into a chatbot: